Top 10 for Spin-Out Companies

-You will be offered a choice of base institution, either Glasgow or Aberdeen.
+You will be offered a choice of base institution, either Aberdeen or Glasgow.
 In addition, you will participate in modules/courses provided by the Universities of Dundee and Strathclyde.

 Tuition comprises core modules/courses (60 credits) and a series of optional modules/courses (60 credits) which enable participating students to personalise their degree better to align it with their future career aspirations.
 Students will also be offered a choice of project, which will afford them the opportunity to gain employability skills and to apply their new knowledge in a commercial or academic context.
 Further flexibility will be provided through a choice of host institution for some modules, and distance learning options for others.

-The project will account for the remaining 60 credits.
+The project accounts for 60 credits.
 All projects will either have an industrial placement or a project which addresses an industrial need.

 The programme will include an opportunity for all students to present the outcomes of their projects to an audience of other students, academics and industry representatives.
-Assessment will consist of submission of a Dissertation and a viva examination.
+Assessment will consist of submission of a Dissertation and oral presentation.

 Applications should be accompanied by a personal statement, highlighting career goals and how this programme will help to achieve them.

 The information below is provided as a guide only and does not guarantee entry to the University of Aberdeen.

 Candidates must normally possess:

 Please enter your country to view country-specific entry requirements.